Dan0419/hello-world/README.md

 *********Start****************
-//The below changes are made on 18-Sep-2022 via Mac terminal// I downloaded the repo on my mac via git bash
+The below changes are made on 18-Sep-2022 via Mac terminal I downloaded the repo on my mac via git bash
 Then I created a new branch 'dev'
 Then I opened this file on terminal